manuelroemer/NCommons/README.md

 Whenever a commit to `master` finishes, the project is automatically built and published to NuGet.
 Changes to `master` must be in a 100% deployable state (i.e. tested and complete).

-As a result, the `dev` branch is where all the preliminary updates should be happening.
+Changes should be created on `feature/` branches and collected on the `dev` branch.
-Create and use feature branches and PRs into `dev` for creating, well, new features.
-Once the changes in `dev` justify a new NuGet version, they will be merged into `master`.
+Once there are enough changes to justify a new NuGet version, `dev` will be merged into `master` and published.

 ## License